apache/openwhisk/docs/actions.md

   }
   ```

-5. To update a Docker action, run `buildAndPush.sh` to refresh the image on Docker Hub, then you have to run `wsk action update` to make the system to fetch the new image.
+If you update the Docker image, run `buildAndPush.sh` to refresh the image on Docker Hub, then run `wsk action update` to make the system to fetch the new image.
 New invocations will start using the new image and not a warm image with the old code.

   ```
   $ ./buildAndPush.sh janesmith/blackboxdemo